Resources for Student Service Organizations

 We welcome students to request trainings on any topic.
 Here are some examples of trainings that we host:

-Enroll in Principles of Ethical and Effective Service Workshop
+Enroll in the Principles of Ethical and Effective Service Online Module

 Custom Training

-The Haas Center can work with registered student organizations to develop trainings (minimum 10 people) that can help them better engage in their work.
+The Haas Center can work with registered student service organizations to develop trainings (≥10 people) that support public service.
 Topics include (but are not limited to):

-For questions about workshops and trainings, contact Kelly Beck
+For questions about workshops and trainings, contact Geoff Baker.

 Working with Minors Training

-All students and student groups working with minors (any person under the age of 18) must meet several requirements designed to protect the youth and Stanford students alike.
-The Office of Student Engagement is the primary office supporting students in identifying which aspects of the University's policies for working with minors pertain to their service project, including background check and training.
-Basic information about those requirements and links to resources are provided on this page.
+All students and student groups working with minors (any person under the age of 18) must meet several requirements designed to protect youth and Stanford students alike.
+The Office of Student Engagement helps public service students understand and adhere to University working with minors policies and practices, including background check (i.e., Live Scan) and training.

 Visit the Working with Minors page